russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Do audiobooks count as reading?

-Let’s face it – reading a paperback novel and listening to an audiobook are two completely separate reading experiences.
-However, despite their physical significant differences, audiobooks and regular books share more similarities than you may think.
+Of course, it seems that reading a paperback novel and listening to an audiobook are two completely separate reading experiences.
+However, despite their significant physical differences, audiobooks and regular books share more similarities than you may think.
 Although listening to an audiobook doesn’t require you to sit down and peruse pages with your eyes, both methods allow you to fulfill the common purpose of acquiring information from a book.

 The main difference between the two comes from the way the messages are decoded in your mind.
 Spoken language and written language are processed differently by the brain, meaning that you can receive the same information from two different sources, but they’ll be processed through different parts of the brain.
 To illustrate, listening activates the hearing center of the brain, while reading the written word is processed by the visual cortex.